Poruno/Bulma-Navwalker/README.md

 ## First place navwalker.php in your WordPress theme folder /wp-content/your-theme/

-## To use Bulma-navwalker add these lines to your functions.php
+## add these lines to your functions.php

 ```
 require_once('navwalker.php');